AinhoaQM/AinhoaQM/README.md

   challenge: "To find a job",
 ```

-## Featured Projects
+## 🌟  Featured Projects

-- **Comer Comida:** Simulates a contactless menu for a fictional restaurant.
-[Check it out!](https://github.com/AinhoaQM/Comer-Comida)
+- **Comer Comida:** In response to the need to comply with safety measures during the pandemic and enhance service efficiency in the hospitality industry, I created a contactless menu for a fictional restaurant called "Comer Comida."

-## Contact
+## 📧 Contact

 I would love to connect with you!
 You can find me on [LinkedIn](https://www.linkedin.com/in/ainhoa-quesada-marquez-981997247/) or email me at ainhoaqm99@hotmail.com.

-Thanks for visiting my profile!
-I hope you find my projects and contributions interesting.
+[^1]: 🙏 Thanks for visiting my profile! 🙏